Luca1905/DarkWatt/README.md

 -[x] tests
 -[x] integrate into js, test using mock data

--[ ] screenshot current tab and draw to smaller canvas -[ ] implement background service for handling luma data
+-[x] screenshot current tab and draw to smaller canvas -[x] implement background service for handling luma data -[x] create a dxdb in background
+  -[x] set up message connections to get and save luma data -[ ] render data in UI

 -[ ] get CPU usage data
 -[ ] store data in dxdb, expose to popup